Laptop & Tech Protection

 What is it

 Smart features on backpacks describe a category of integrated tech: pass-through USB ports (an external port wired to an internal cable that plugs into a powerbank you supply), integrated cables that run through the bag, RFID-blocking pockets, app-connected luggage trackers, lockable TSA-approved zippers, and emerging options like solar panels or built-in batteries.
-The category got large fast — the smart luggage segment crossed $600M and is still growing — and most of it bundles features that look extraordinary in product photos and are used less often than buyers expect.
+The category got large fast, and most of it bundles features that look extraordinary in product photos and are used less often than buyers expect.

 Why it matters